alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/input/input.md

  The second section is written in code and defines the event handler.
 When the left arrow key is pressed, and the <xref:Alternet.UI.Button> has keyboard focus, the handler runs and the
- <xref:Alternet.UI.Control.Background%2A> color of the
+ <xref:Alternet.UI.AbstractControl.Background%2A> color of the
  <xref:Alternet.UI.Button> is changed.
 If the key is pressed, but
  it is not the left arrow key, the
- <xref:Alternet.UI.Control.Background%2A> color of the
+ <xref:Alternet.UI.AbstractControl.Background%2A> color of the
  <xref:Alternet.UI.Button> is changed back to its starting color.

   [!code-csharp[](./snippets/Input_OvwKeyboardExampleHandlerCodeBehind.cs)]

 ### Mouse Input Event Example
  In the following example, the
- <xref:Alternet.UI.Control.Background%2A> color of a
+ <xref:Alternet.UI.AbstractControl.Background%2A> color of a
  <xref:Alternet.UI.Button> is changed when the mouse pointer enters
  the <xref:Alternet.UI.Button>.
 The
- <xref:Alternet.UI.Control.Background%2A> color is restored when the
+ <xref:Alternet.UI.AbstractControl.Background%2A> color is restored when the
  mouse leaves the <xref:Alternet.UI.Button>.

  The first section of the example creates the
  <xref:Alternet.UI.StackPanel> and the
  <xref:Alternet.UI.Button> control and attaches the event handlers
- for the <xref:Alternet.UI.Control.MouseEnter> and
+ for the <xref:Alternet.UI.AbstractControl.MouseEnter> and
- <xref:Alternet.UI.Control.MouseLeave> events to the
+ <xref:Alternet.UI.AbstractControl.MouseLeave> events to the
  <xref:Alternet.UI.Button>.

   [!code-xml[](./snippets/Input_OvwMouseExampleUIXML.uixml)]